mtscott/mtscott.github.io/index.md

 <body>
 <h1>Overview</h1>
 <img src="ProfessionalHeadshot.jpg" alt="Headshot" style="width:172.8px;height:259.2px;" tyle="text-align:center;">
 <p>Hello!
-My name is <b>Mitchell</b> (any pronouns are fine), an engineer turned mathematician.
+My name is <b>Mitchell</b> (most pronouns are fine), an engineer turned mathematician.
 I am currently a second year Master's student in Computational and Applied Mathematics at Tufts University.
 On top of finishing up my coursework, I am working on my thesis, focusing on tensor decompositions and preconditioning systems that arise in inverse problems like medical imaging.
 When I am not working on math, I enjoy reading fiction and running.</p>
 <h1>About me</h1>
 <h2>Past</h2>
 <p> I started at Cornell University.
 Finally, I graduated during the height of the COVID-19 pandemic.</p>